 In particular, there are a lot of unique noodle-based dishes.
 Sanuki udon is known for the firm texture of the noodles, and Tokushima ramen features a strongly-flavored soup that would also make you want to eat a whole serving of rice without anything else.
 Iya soba are somewhat thick, lightly seasoned buckwheat noodles.
 There are a great number of variations.

-Citrus fruits grown in Shikoku's mild climate
+Citrus Fruits grown in Shikoku's Mild Climate

-The sea surrounds the island on all sides, so there is a great selection of seafood.
+The sea surrounds the island of Shikoku on all sides, so there is a great selection of seafood.
 Katsuo no tataki, a dish made by grilling the surface of a piece of bonito tuna over a straw fire, slicing it and serving it with a splash of broth is a Shikoku-born preparation method.
 From autumn to spring, fresh oysters fried on an iron grill called "kaki yaki" are popular.
 If your trip coincides with this season, you've got to try it.

 The Nichiyoichi (Sunday market) is ideal for people who want to try a variety of foods as they walk around.
 A wide variety of foods unique to Shikoku such as imoten and tsugani-jiru are waiting to be discovered.
 The Hirome Market is always there for people whose travel schedules don't match up with the Sunday market.
 Many food stalls are permanently set up here so visitors can get the Sunday market feeling on any day of the week, and sample all kinds of local foods.
 For people who would rather sample local drinks, why not try the 88 sake brewery pilgrimage!
 Try the wares of 88 local sake breweries, one cup at a time.
 Just be careful you don't drink too much!